 No, I don't offer guided tours, I don't organize tours for others, and I don't take anyone on our trips.

-Explore my Google Maps travel guides and ebooks ➥ and have a wonderful journey - at your own pace, at your preferred time and in the company of your choice (and save a lot of money).
+Explore my Google Maps travel guides and ebooks ➥ and have a wonderful trip - at your own pace, at your preferred time and in the company of your choice (and save a lot of money).
 Also, don't miss my blog post titled "Plan Your Self-guided Trip" ➥, where I've compiled as many resources and tips as possible to assist you in organizing and planning your own journeys.

 ★★★★ ISRAEL: